jackcoble/coble.uk/content/_index.md

 # Welcome
 Welcome to my personal website!
-I like to write software - primarily open source.
+I like to write software!
 Go is currently my language of choice for back-end development, but I'm currently working my way into Rust.
 I can also do front-end work if required using a bit of JavaScript and Vue.

 # Recent Blog Posts
 Feel free to take a read over my most recent blog posts!